Highland Park, Texas: Arts and culture

-Dallas Country Club is located here.

 Government

 The Highland Park Town Hall houses municipal services.
 The Spanish Colonial architecture building was designed by architects Lang & Witchell.

 Education

 Primary and secondary schools

-Public primary and secondary schools in Highland Park are operated by either the Highland Park Independent School District or the Dallas Independent School District.

-Highland Park Independent School District

-Most of the city (areas east of Roland Avenue) is served by the Highland Park Independent School District (HPISD).
-The HPISD portion is served by McCulloch Middle School and Highland Park Middle School, which share a campus located partially in Highland Park and partially in University Park.

-Two elementary schools in Highland Park, Armstrong and Bradfield, serve sections of Highland Park.
+The majority of Highland Park (areas east of Roland Avenue) is within Highland Park Independent School District.
+The HPISD portion is served by Arch H. McCulloch Middle School and Highland Park Middle School, which share a campus located partially in Highland Park and partially in University Park.
+Two elementary schools in Highland Park ISD, Armstrong and Bradfield, both in the Highland Park city limits, serve sections of the town of Highland Park.

-Dallas Independent School District

-A portion of Highland Park (areas west of Roland Avenue) is zoned to Dallas Independent School District.
-The area is within Trustee District 2 As of 2008 Jack Lowe represents the district.
-DISD schools that serve western Highland Park include Maple Lawn Elementary School, Rusk Middle School, and North Dallas High School.
+A portion of Highland Park (areas west of Dallas North Tollway) is within the Dallas Independent School District.
+DISD schools with attendance boundaries that have western Highland Park include Maple Lawn Elementary School, Rusk Middle School, and North Dallas High School.

-Prior to fall 2006, Williams Elementary School, Marsh Middle School, and W. T. White High School served western Highland Park.
-After fall 2006 western Highland Park was rezoned to the schools that serve it as of 2008.